vavgoustis/PU5058-Week4/README.md

 - [x] 5.
 Work through the Rmarkdown file, remembering to commit and push your changes to the remote repository on GitHub
 - [ ] ~6.
 Optional: if you have questions you'd like to discuss with your group members, create issues on GitHub and let them know~
 - [x] 7.
 Comment on this issue with a link to your new repository

+Part 2 - Output Folder: 02-R Markdown Practical
+- [ ] Download, read through and knit the attached R markdown file (R_Rstudio_Rmarkdown.Rmd) to pdf.
+This is to ensure you are able to output pdfs, which you will need to submit your final report.
+- [ ] Create a new R markdown file.
+- [ ] Create at least two code chunks in between your text.
+(It can be any text and any code, it doesn't need to be meaningful.)
+- [ ] In your text, add section headers, and at least one numbered list and one unordered list.
+- [ ] Remember to tick off each item on the course repository issue as you complete them!

 <!---
 Week 5: Practical: reading data in R